matt-whitaker/brewdocs.beer/ROADMAP.md

 I myself am both a software engineer and homebrewer, so it makes sense that I would be interested in building my own homebrewing application from scratch.
 Since I am still early in my amateur homebrewing days, this roadmap will be prioritized generally in order of what capabilities I need.
-See my [User Profile].
 Some more advanced brewing concepts may be deprioritized due to this.
 If you are looking for a full-fledged homebrewing application, you'll have to be patient.

 ## 1. Proof of Concept